mlund/faunus/docs/_docs/analysis.md

  `μ`           | Dipole moment, eÅ
  `μ2`          | Squared dipole moment, (eÅ)²

- The capacitance, "C", is defined accordingly:
+ The capacitance, $C$, is defined accordingly:

  $$
  c = < z² > - < z >²
  $$

- Where "Z" is defined as the average charge/valency:
+ Where $Z$ is defined as the average charge/valency:

  $$
  < z > = < \sum_i z_i >
  $$

- This gives that "Z2" is just the squared average charge/valency:
+ This gives that $Z2$ is just the squared average charge/valency:

  $$
  < z² > = < \sum_i z²_i >
  $$

- Continuing, the dipole moment, "μ" , is defined as:
+ Continuing, the dipole moment, $μ$ , is defined as:

  $$
  μ  =  < \mu > = < | \sum_i z_i (r_i - r_{cm}) | >
  $$

- Lastly, the "μ2" is defined as the mean squared dipole moment:
+ Lastly, the $μ2$ is defined as the mean squared dipole moment:

  $$
  μ2 = < \mu² >